A young man wearing a Mears uniform carries copper pipes over his shoulder

 • Window sills, window catches, window frames (including external redecoration).

 We may be able to carry out any repairs that are your responsibility.
 You will be charged for the cost of the repair, plus our costs for organising the work.
+Call us on 01733 385030 to talk to our team about how to arrange this.

 Payments will need to be made in advance of the work being carried out.